Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 a fix landed in i18n that may change how your application display amounts.
-The `currency` pipe has indeed a change that makes sense: it will not round every currency with 2 digits anymore, but will round the currency to the most appropriate digits (which can be 3 like for the Arabic Dinar of Bahrain, or 0 like for the Chilean Pesos).
+The `currency` pipe has indeed a change that makes sense: it will not round every currency with 2 digits anymore, but will round the currency to the most appropriate digit number (which can be 3 like for the Arabic Dinar of Bahrain, or 0 like for the Chilean Pesos).

 If you need to, you can retreive this value programmatically by using the new i18n function `getNumberOfCurrencyDigits`.

-Other formatting functions have also been exposed publicly, like `formatDate`, `formatCurrency`, `formatPercent`, `formatNumber`
+Other formatting functions have also been exposed publicly, like `formatDate`, `formatCurrency`, `formatPercent`, and `formatNumber`.

 ## Animations

-The polyfill `web-animation-js` is not necessary anymore for animations in Angular{nbsp}6.0, except if you are using the `AnimationBuilder`.
+The polyfill `web-animations-js` is not necessary anymore for animations in Angular&nbsp;6.0, except if you are using the `AnimationBuilder`.
-Your application may have won a few previous bytes!
+Your application may have won a few precious bytes!
-In the case that the browser does not support the [element.animate API](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), Angular{nbsp}6.0 will fallback to CSS keyframes.
+In the case that the browser does not support the [element.animate API](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), Angular&nbsp;6.0 will fallback to CSS keyframes.

 ## ElementRef<T>

 When you want to grab a reference to an element in your template, you can use `@ViewChild` or `@ViewChildren` or even inject `ElementRef` directly.
-The inconvenient is that the said `ElementRef` will have its property `nativeElement` typed as `any`, in Angular{nbsp}5.0 or older.
+The inconvenient is that the said `ElementRef` will have its property `nativeElement` typed as `any`, in Angular&nbsp;5.0 or older.

-In Angular{nbsp}6.0, you can now type `ElementRef` more strictly if you want:
+In Angular&nbsp;6.0, you can now type `ElementRef` more strictly if you want:

     @ViewChild('loginInput') loginInput: ElementRef<HTMLInputElement>;